 Local SEO and SEM Best Practices for Businesses

-Search engines like Google are one of the first resources people turn to when searching for information about local businesses, so it’s essential to have a presence in the search engine results pages (SERPs).
+Search engines like Google are often the first resource people turn to when searching for information about local businesses, so it’s essential to have a strong presence in the search engine results pages (SERPs).
 With the increase in micro-moments, or people turning to their phones to learn about goods and services in their time of need, marketers increasingly need to optimize for local searches.
-We’ll be covering search engine optimization (SEO) and search engine marketing (SEM) best practices for local businesses.
+In this article, we’ll be covering local search engine optimization (SEO) and search engine marketing (SEM) best practices for local businesses.

-Local SEM is a branch of SEM that focuses on creating ads that are triggered by local keywords for searchers in a specified geographic location.
+Local SEM is a branch of search engine marketing that focuses on creating ads that are triggered by local keywords for searchers in a specified geographic location.

 For those of you who are new to the term “Google Local Pack” let us show you what we mean.
 Below is an example we found when we searched “pizza near me.”
 At the top, we have two ads, followed by organic, local results.

-With 4 in 5 consumers using search engines to find local information, it’s imperative to not only have a presence in the SERPs but to be near the top of the SERPs for keywords related to your business.
-Are you still not convinced?
-Well, 50 percent of consumers who conducted a local search query on their smartphone visited a store within a day, and 34 percent of consumers who searched on a tablet or computer did the same.
-Searchers come to search engines when they’re confirming a business exists, to find its address and to learn more information.
+With 4 in 5 consumers using search engines to find local information, it’s imperative to not only have a presence in SERPs but to be near the top of search results for keywords related to your business.
+According to one Google study, 50 percent of consumers who conducted a local search query on their smartphone visited a store within a day, and 34 percent of consumers who searched on a tablet or computer did the same.
+By prioritizing SEO efforts and strategic SEM options, you can give your brand a big boost in Google search results.

-Google My Business is a free online tool which businesses can use to manage their online presence across Google.
-Google My Business allows you to verify your business information to make it easier for visitors to find you and learn about what your business offers.
-Businesses can even create a FAQ that’s added to their profile, directly respond to users that left a review and add photos, business hours, phone number, website links and more.
+Google Business Profile (GBP) is a free online tool businesses can use to manage their online presence across Google properties.
+This platform allows you to edit and maintain your business information.
+Claiming and optimizing your Google My Business profile will make it easier for visitors to find you and learn about what your business offers.

 The Importance of Reviews for Local SEO